 - Utility tokens: Issued to fund development of the cryptocurrency and can be used to buy goods and services offered by the cryptocurrency project (e.g. Golem (GNT), Basic Attention Token (BAT)).

 - Stablecoins: Designed to minimise price volatility by being pegged to a fiat currency, a basket of assets or a stable asset (e.g. Tether (USDT), Dai (DAI)).

-- Exchange tokens: Cryptocurrencies that are native to exchanges, often entitling the holder to a discount in trading fees and more opportunities to participate in Initial Exchange Offerings or IEOs (e.g. Binance Coin (BNB), Kyber Network (KNC)).
+- Exchange tokens: Cryptocurrencies that are native to exchanges, often entitling the holder to a discount in trading fees and more opportunities to participate in initial exchange offerings or IEOs (e.g. BNB (BNB), Huobi (HT)).

 Consider researching each type of cryptocurrency to better understand their strengths, weaknesses and differences in context to your risk appetite.
 Nobody else can do this for you.

-In your research, you may conclude that various risks associated with a certain type or types of cryptocurrency exceed the boundaries of your risk appetite and thus should be disqualified from having an allocation in your portfolio.
+In your research, you may conclude that various risks associated with certain types of cryptocurrencies exceed the boundaries of your risk appetite and thus should be disqualified from having an allocation in your portfolio.

 Diversification by Industry

 As covered earlier, cryptocurrencies and blockchain have the potential to impact, facilitate or disrupt many real-world industries or sectors.
 This is often a consideration for investors who are looking to diversify their cryptocurrency holdings.

 For example, if an investor has bought various cryptocurrencies that look to disrupt or solve existing problems specifically within the financial sector.
 Should they look to diversify, they may consider investing in cryptocurrencies that are linked to other industries or sectors, such as gaming to identity.